International Bonds

 Why do Bogleheads and Vanguard disagree about exposure to International Bonds?

-Bogleheads advise a three-fund portfolio containing US and International equities (globally diversified) but submit US bonds are sufficient.
-Vanguard recommends a 4 Fund portfolio that includes globally diversified bonds.
+Bogleheads advise a three-fund portfolio containing US and International equities (globally diversified) but submit that US bonds are sufficient.
+Vanguard recommends a four-fund portfolio that includes globally diversified bonds.
 Why does Vanguard add international bonds?

 The Boglehead 3 Fund portfolio is well-documented, rational, and practical.
 Is cost-effective diversification added with international bond exposure?